YANG

-YANG is a modular language representing data structures in an XML tree format.
-The data modeling language comes with a number of built-in data types.
-Additional application specific data types can be derived from the built-in data types.
-More complex reusable data structures can be represented as groupings.
-YANG data models can use XPATH expressions to define constraints on the elements of a YANG data model.
+YANG is a modular language and represents data structures in a hierarchical tree format.
+It includes numerous built-in data types, with the capability for users to derive additional application-specific types.
+More complex reusable data structures can be represented as "groupings," which promote model reusability and consistency.
+YANG data models can use XPath expressions to define constraints on the elements of a YANG data model, enabling validation of configuration data before it is committed to devices.